 Examples

-The following examples demonstrate sequencing results that customers can expect.
+Every account is preloaded with some demo orders that demonstrate sequencing results that customers can expect for each service type.
 These examples are not password protected and can be opened by anyone.
-Actual customer data will be password protected to ensure your sensitive data is secure.
+Your actual customer data will of course be password protected to ensure your sensitive data is always secure!

 Collapsible content